Alcoa: Chemicals

-In 2005, Alcoa began construction in Iceland on Alcoa Fjarðaál, a state-of-the-art aluminum smelter and the company's first greenfield smelter in more than 20 years, albeit under heavy criticism by local and international NGOs related to a controversial dam project exclusively dedicated to supplying electricity to this smelter.
-Also, Alcoa has completed or is undergoing primary aluminum expansion projects in Brazil, Jamaica, and Pinjarra, Western Australia.
+Corporate relocation

-In 2006, Alcoa relocated its top executives from Pittsburgh to New York City.
-Although the company's principal office was relocated to New York City, the company's operational headquarters were still located at its Corporate Center in Pittsburgh.
-Alcoa employed approximately 2,000 people at its Corporate Center in Pittsburgh and 60 at its principal office in New York.
+In 2006, Alcoa relocated its top executives from Pittsburgh to New York City while its operational headquarters was still at its Corporate Center in Pittsburgh.
+Alcoa employed approximately 2,000 people at its Corporate Center in Pittsburgh and 60 at its New York office.
+Alcoa moved its headquarters back to Pittsburgh effective September 1, 2017, as part of a general consolidation of administrative facilities around the world.
+In October 2018, Alcoa announced plans to move from Pittsburgh's North Shore to a downtown Pittsburgh location.

-Alcoa was named one of the top three most sustainable corporations in the world at the World Economic Forum in Davos, Switzerland.
+Alcan bid

+In May 2007, Alcoa Inc. made a US$27 billion hostile takeover bid for Alcan.
+The bid was withdrawn when Alcan announced a friendly takeover by Rio Tinto in July 2007.

 On May 8, 2008, Klaus Kleinfeld was appointed CEO of Alcoa, succeeding Alain Belda.
 On April 23, 2010, Alcoa's board of directors selected Kleinfeld to the office of chairman, following Belda's planned retirement.

+Recycling

 On July 16, 2012, Alcoa announced that it would take over full ownership and operation of Evermore Recycling and make it part of Alcoa's Global Packaging group.
-Evermore Recycling is a leader in used beverage can recycling, purchasing more recycled cans than any other group worldwide.
+Evermore Recycling recycles used beverage cans.

 In June 2013, Alcoa announced it would permanently close its Fusina primary aluminum smelter in Venice, Italy, where production had been curtailed since June 2010.

-On January 9, 2014, Alcoa reached a settlement with the U.S. Securities and Exchange Commission and the U.S. Department of Justice over charges of bribing Bahraini officials.
-Under the terms of the settlement they will pay the SEC $175 million to settle the charges.
-To settle the criminal claims with the DoJ, Alcoa World Alumina (AWA, a company within Alcoa World Alumina and Chemicals) is pleading guilty to one count of violating the anti-bribery provisions of the Foreign Corrupt Practices Act (FCPA).
+On January 9, 2014, Alcoa settled with the U.S. Securities and Exchange Commission and the U.S. Department of Justice over charges of bribing Bahraini officials.
+Under the settlement terms, they will pay the SEC $175 million to settle the charges.
+To resolve the criminal claims with the DoJ, Alcoa World Alumina (AWA, a company within Alcoa World Alumina and Chemicals) is pleading guilty to one count of violating the anti-bribery provisions of the Foreign Corrupt Practices Act (FCPA).
 AWA will pay the DoJ $223 million in five equal installments over the next four years, bringing the company's total bill for the scandal to $384 million.

+Company split

-In June 2016, Alcoa Inc. announced plans to split itself into two companies.
-Alcoa Inc would be renamed as Arconic and would take over the business of designing and building processed metal parts, primarily for the automotive and aerospace industries.
-A new company, Alcoa Corporation, would be set up and spun out of Alcoa Inc. and retain the Alcoa name.
-Alcoa Corp. would continue the business of mining, smelting, and refining of raw aluminum.
+In June 2016, Alcoa Inc. announced plans to split itself into two companies: Alcoa Inc would be renamed as Arconic and would take over the business of designing and building processed metal parts, primarily for the automotive and aerospace industries; a new company, Alcoa Corporation, would be set up and spun out of the remainder of Alcoa Inc. and retain the Alcoa name.
+Alcoa Corp. would continue the mining, smelting, and refining of raw aluminum.
 The split was completed on November 1, 2016.

-In April 2017, Alcoa announced that it would relocate its corporate headquarters back to Pittsburgh as part of a general consolidation of administrative facilities around the world.